 Like many holidays, Father’s Day had a humble beginning.
-It was a day of remembrance for fathers who had passed away.
+It began as a day of remembrance for fathers who had passed away.
 (This post is a companion piece to Melina Druga’s WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

 Two years later, the first event to be held on the third Sunday in June was held in Spokane.
-It was organized by Sonora Smart Dodd whose civil war veteran father had been a single parent who raised six children.
+It was organized by Sonora Smart Dodd whose civil war veteran father was a single parent who raised six children.

-That same year it was proclaimed a holiday in the state of Washington.
+That same year Father’s Day was proclaimed a holiday in the state of Washington.

 A bill was introduced in the United States Congress to make Father’s Day a recognized holiday, and it had the support of President Woodrow Wilson, but Congress voted against it.

-During the Great Depression, retailers used Father’s Day as an excuse to boost sales of ties, sporting goods, pipes and other products.
+Retailers during the Great Depression used Father’s Day as an excuse to boost sales of ties, sporting goods, pipes and other products.

-During World War Two, the celebration was given a patriotic twist and used to honor servicemen.
+The celebration was given a patriotic twist during World War II and used to honor servicemen.

 Today, the holiday is celebrated throughout the world with the date varying from nation to nation.